Downtown Minot: Local Service

-Taxi-9000 and the Central Cab Company are two cab companies that operate in Minot.
-Two rental companies in Minot, Enterprise and Rent-a-Wreck, offer pickup service to their customers.
 Minot City Transit operates several bus routes, which serve downtown on weekdays.
 Cash fare or tokens can be purchased upon boarding the bus.
 In the mornings, bus routes from downtown service Minot State University and West Minot on the North Central Route, Minot State University and North Hill from the North Route, Eastwood Park and Holiday Village from the East Route, South Hill and the Dakota Square Mall form the South #2 Route and Oak Park and Bel Air from the West Route.
 In the afternoon, North Hill can be accessed from the North Route, Roosevelt Park and Holiday Village from the East Route, South Hill from the South Route #1 and Minot State University and Oak Park from the West Route.
 The City of Minot is currently conducting a transit study to determine the transit service needs of the city and the region over the next five to ten years.

 On January 8, 1912, former Minot mayor, Joseph Roach and James Johnson, A.J.
 Brunner and L.J.
 Palda, met with the city commission to propose an electric street railway.

 The trolley would have begun at the old Soo Line Depot, travelled up Main Street to what is now the Burdick Expressway toward Eastwood Park and return to downtown via Central Avenue.
 The proposal was turned down by the city.
 The reason cited was that the plan did not cover the outlying districts of Minot.